earchibong/devops_projects/ansible_dynamic_assignments.md

 ### Configure Apache
 - in roles/apache directory, open README.md and `defaults/main.yml` files: use `README.md` to configure
-- in `defaults/main.yml` add in webserver configuration: REMOVE THIS!!!
+- in `defaults/main.yml` add in webserver configuration:

 ```